Where do I submit my non-lucrative visa Spain application?

 Are appointments requested via email or via the links on the website, the links on the website do not lead to anywhere to arrange an appointment?

 All appointments are requested via email to the consulate where your application will be submitted.
+Some consulates are now using an onlne booking system.
 As per above, this depends on where you live.

 How soon can you get an appointment once ready to apply?